Articles on Talmidaism Theology

 Kashrut is the ‘ritual suitability of food’.
-It covers what foods can be eaten, how it is to be harvested or slaughtered, and how it is to be tithed and prepared.
-Meat that is kosher is only from acceptable animals, and has been drained of all blood; while plants that are kosher are plants that have been tithed properly, and harvested according to Torah e.g. that the corners of the field from which the food was harvested were left for the poor.
+It covers what foods can be eaten by someone who follows YHVH, how it is to be harvested or slaughtered, and how it is to be tithed and prepared.
+Meat that is kosher is only from acceptable animals, and has been drained of all blood; Plants that are kosher are plants that have been tithed properly, and harvested according to Torah e.g. that the corners of the field from which the food was harvested were left for the poor.

 The correct term for the opposite of kosher is tamei (pronounced taa-MAY), which means ‘ceremonially or ritually unfit’, and not treyf, which only refers to the meat of animals that have died or been torn and eaten by other animals.